4kpros/documentation/README.md

    ssh USERNAME@IP_ADDRESS
    ```

-1. Add new users (GitHub for GitHub actions).
-Add more users if needed (e.g. and for my personal usage: prosper as example)
+1. Add new users (bot for CI and automations pipeline).
+Add more users if needed (e.g. and for my personal usage: prosper)

    ```
-   adduser github
+   adduser bot
    adduser prosper
-   usermod -aG sudo github
    usermod -aG sudo prosper
    ```